harkirat2021/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Enchanted Badgers/checkpoint-1/README.md

  Drug / Alcohol Abuse | 58.68924889543447
 (2 rows)
 ```
+The first row of this table shows the category of complaints that is least likely to be sustained (Money / Property), and the second row shows the category that is most likely to be sustained (Drug / Alcohol Abuse).

 ### Question 3: Which category of complaints are most and least likely to have severe consequences for the accused officers (more than a reprimand)?